neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/connections/unions.md

         WITH { words: this_wrote.words, node: { __resolveType: "Journal", subject: this_Journal.subject } } AS edge
         RETURN edge
     }
-    WITH collect(edge) as edges
-    RETURN { edges: edges } AS publicationsConnection }
+    WITH collect(edge) as edges, count(edge) as totalCount RETURN { edges: edges, totalCount: totalCount } AS publicationsConnection }
 RETURN this { .name, publicationsConnection } as this
 ```